NioTheFirst/ScType/create_typefile.md

 2) `{variable_name}` the name of the variable referred to by the annotation
 3) `{scaling_factor}` the number of decimals that the current variable is scaled by.
 Common examples include 6 (10^6, typical for USDC tokens) or 18 (10^18, typical for ETH tokens)

-Other fields will be explained more in detail in their relavant sections.
+Other fields will be explained more in detail in their relevant sections.

 ### Addresses